Dechrissen/poke-solus-rgb/docs/FEATURES.md

 # Pokémon Solus RGB: Feature Log
 This file details all the changes the Pokémon Solus RGB romhack makes to the vanilla Pokémon Red/Blue games.
-To compare previous releases, check the [changelog](CHANGELOG.md).
+To compare previous releases of Solus RGB, check the [change log](CHANGELOG.md).

 ## Table of Contents
 - [Motivation](#motivation)